 Tip – budget for additional costs such as property surveys, conveyancing fees, stamp duty etc.

-We are proud to partner with Fox Davidson Mortgage Brokers.
-Fox Davidson is an independent property finance broker and specialise in securing finance for professionals such as doctors and surgeons.
+We are proud to partner with Lloyd Wells Mortgages, an independent property finance broker and specialise in securing finance for professionals such as doctors and surgeons.

 In addition, they can secure finance for clients without permanent rights to reside and that have little credit history in the UK.

-As a benefit to using BDI Resourcing we have negotiated direct access to the team at Fox Davidson that specialise in mortgages for doctors.
+As a benefit to using BDI Resourcing we have negotiated direct access to the team at Lloyd Wells that specialise in mortgages for doctors.

 This is a confirmation from a mortgage lender that they would, in principle, be willing to lend you a certain amount should you find a property.
 Having an agreement can make you a more attractive buyer as it shows the seller that you will be able to secure the amount of money you need to buy the property.

 Once you have found the perfect property it will be time to make an offer.
 It is common practice to offer less than the asking price, however, if other people are making offers for the property, you may need to offer the asking price or more.

 When making an offer mention any points that will enhance your profile e.g. you are a chain-free first-time buyer.

 You will now need to start thinking about the type of mortgage you want to apply for and how long you want to spend paying your mortgage off.

 Click here to visit a mortgage calculation site.